 Detox facilities might hand out Subutex when working with clients in need of buprenorphine treatment.
 That’s typically the case if you struggle with opiate dependency.
 Most importantly, the medication also works for pain pill withdrawal.
 Its chemical makeup shows the substance to be a partial opioid antagonist.

 This means that it takes the place of the opioid.
 Most importantly, it doesn’t give you the high.
-Therefore, it’s useful for managing withdrawal symptoms as well as cravings.
+Therefore, when administered correctly, Subutex can be useful for managing withdrawal symptoms as well as cravings.
 For a short-term application, it works well.

-That said, you’ll experience Subutex withdrawal symptoms when you abuse the medication.
+That said, you’ll experience Subutex withdrawal symptoms when you decide to quit.
 Even if you don’t actively use it in an off-label way, it can still form a habit.
 You merely exchange one opioid for another one.
 Entering Crestview Recovery’s Subutex addiction treatment program is your best option.

 Managing Post-Acute Subutex Withdrawal Symptoms